Bagobo babbler

 The Bagobo babbler or Bagobo robin (Leonardina woodi) is a monotypic species of bird with its taxonomy undergoing numerous changes and is currently classified as Muscicapidae or an old world flycatcher.

-It is endemic to the Philippines only found in Mindanao.

-It habitat are in moist montane forests up to 2030 meters above sea level.
+It is endemic to the Philippines, only found on Mindanao.
+It was once deemed "unquestionably the Philippines most secretive bird" by ornithologist Robert Kennedy.
+Its habitat is in moist montane forests up to 2,030 meters above sea level.
 It is named after the Bagobo tribe.

-Description
+Description and taxonomy

-EBird describes the bird as "A seldom-seen medium-sized ground.
+EBird describes the bird as "A seldom-seen medium-sized ground bird.
 Rufous-brown above from the crown to the tail, gray below with a white throat and rufous from the lower belly to the base of the tail.
 Note the sturdy black bill, long legs, and large feet.
-Somewhat similar to Long-tailed bush warbler (which is endemic to Luzon) but lacks the pale brow and doesn’t cock its tail.
+Somewhat similar to long-tailed bush warbler but lacks the pale brow and does not cock its tail.
 Voice consists of very high-pitched whistles and some harsh rasping notes."

-Not much else is known about this bird owing to its very secretive nature.
+This species does not exhibit sexual dimorphism.